Making Tax Digital for Income Tax

 • Sending quarterly income and expense updates to HMRC via the software

-This will apply if your combined gross income from sole trade and property meets these thresholds:
+You must comply with MTD if your combined gross income from sole trade and property meets these thresholds:

-• > £50,000 from April 2026
+• > £50,000 – April 2026

-• > £30,000 from April 2027
+• > £30,000 – April 2027

-• > £20,000 from April 2028
+• > £20,000 – April 2028

 What If You Can’t Engage Digitally?